dfe-analytical-services/local-authority-interactive-tool/README_template.md

 <!-- Add any other information or ways to contribute to your application here -->

-...
+We welcome all suggestions and contributions to this template, and recommend [raising an issue in GitHub](https://github.com/dfe-analytical-services/local-authority-interactive-tool/issues/new/choose) to start discussions around potential additions or changes with the maintaining team.

+Get in contact with jake.tufts@education.gov.uk to discuss contributions outside of GitHub.

 ### Flagging issues

-If you spot any issues with the application, please flag it in the "Issues" tab of this repository, and label as a bug.
+If you spot any issues with the application, please flag it in the ["Issues"tab of this repository](https://github.com/dfe-analytical-services/local-authority-interactive-tool/issues), and label as a bug.
 Include as much detail as possible to help the developers diagnose the issue and prepare a suitable remedy.

 ### Making suggestions

-You can also use the "Issues" tab in GitHub to suggest new features, changes or additions.
+You can also use the ["Issues" tab of this repository](https://github.com/dfe-analytical-services/local-authority-interactive-tool/issues) to suggest new features, changes or additions.
 Include as much detail on why you're making the suggestion and any thinking towards a solution that you have already done.

 ---